kaltepeter/nx-playground/libs/feature-shell/README.md

-# ng-demo-features
+# feature-shell

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ng-demo-features` to execute the unit tests.
+Run `nx test feature-shell` to execute the unit tests.